Evolution: Making Sense of Life

 “If there was ever a book that makes it obvious why evolution is a fascinating topic—and a topic that goes to the core of understanding what biology is about—this is it.” —Svante Pääbo, Max Planck Institute for Evolutionary Anthropology

-Evolution: Making Sense of Life is accompanied by instructor resources such as test banks, lecture slides, and a study guide.
+Evolution: Making Sense of Life is accompanied by extensive online resources.
 If you teach an evolution class you can request a free exam copy here.

 What People Are Saying